Waveframe-Labs/Aurora-Research-Initiative/epistemics/METADATA_POLICY.md

 ### 6.2 ai_assistance_details
 - MUST be present for `"partial"` or `"extensive"`
 - MUST NOT appear for `"none"`
-- MUST describe nature of AI contribution
+- MUST describe the nature of AI contribution accurately

 ---

 ## 7. Dependencies

-- MUST be an array of relative paths
+- MUST be a list of relative paths
-- MUST point to valid files
+- MUST resolve to actual files
-- MUST NOT contain circular references
+- MUST NOT form circular graphs
-- SHOULD include every document the current file depends on
+- SHOULD include all referenced or upstream documents

 ---